 You may speak with independent counsel before using this Site or completing any purchase.

-(a) Company and you agree to arbitrate all disputes and claims between us before a single arbitrator.
+(a) Company and you agree to arbitrate all disputes and claims between us in small claims court or before a single arbitrator.
 The types of disputes and claims we agree to arbitrate are intended to be broadly interpreted.
 It applies, without limitation, to:

 - claims arising out of or relating to any aspect of the relationship between us, whether based in contract, tort, statute, fraud, misrepresentation, or any other legal theory;